-- tions in the degree of colloid coagulation in the mixing zone.
-For organic carbon, the smallest proportion of colloids (1 kDa-0.22 μm) is observed during summer across the entire the salinity zone, whereas both the early (November-December) and late winter (March) fractions vary quite similarly.
-The insoluble elements (AI, Fe, Zr, REEs) and divalent metals (Co, Ni, Cu, Pb) follow this scheme, therefore suggesting that (i) warmer are incompared from winters. - or ice-free winters (November/December vs. March) should not appreciably affect the size fractionation of most metals in the estuary and (ii) the heating of the surface water and extension of the active (vegetative) ice-free period should certainly decrease the proportion of colloids vs. "truly" dissolved components of the LMW{<1kDa} fraction.
+Upon the climate warming, the ongoing increase in the LMW metal and OC concentration occurring in the White Sea watersheds (cf., Shirokova et al., 2013; Pokrovsky et al., 2013) will be further accentuated in the estuaries because this LMW pool passes through the mixing zone without coagulation.
+This phenomenon might influence the following: (i) the primary productivity of the coastal zone, leading to $CO_2$ drawdown from the atmosphere, and (ii) heterotrophic respiration of the allochthonous DOC accompanied by CO2 release into the atmosphere.
+However, distinguishing quantitatively between these two processes is not yet possible.
+For organic carbon, the smallest proportion of colloids (1 kDa- $0.22 \,\mu\text{m}$ ) is observed during summer across the entire salinity zone (Fig. 9).
+The insoluble elements (Al, Fe, Zr, REEs) and divalent metals (Co, Ni, Cu, Pb) follow this scheme, therefore suggesting that the heating of the surface water and extension of the active (vegetative) ice-free period should decrease the proportion of colloids versus "truly" dissolved components of the LMW < 1 kDa fraction.